justin-napolitano/instagram/index.md

 # Instagram

-I cannot help myself, but abuse instagram.
+I cannot help myself from abuse instagram.
 I tried...
 I want to connect with friends... but it is too addicting

 ## Scrolling